Include the following

 Mr Leeser was elected as the Member for Berowra to the House of Representatives in July 2016.
 Julian was also elected in November, 2016 to serve as the Parliamentary representative and Non-Executive Director, New South Wales on the Council of the National Library of Australia.

 Prior to his election, Julian was a senior executive at Australian Catholic University.
 He served on several boards including Mercy Health, one of Australia’s largest private health organisations, Teach for Australia which places outstanding graduates in tough schools to improve school performance, and Playwriting Australia which develops Australia’s next generation of playwrights.
 Julian was previously Executive Director of the Menzies Research Centre.
 He also worked as a lawyer at Mallesons Stephen Jacques (now King & Wood Mallesons) and was an associate to High Court Justice Ian Callinan.

 Julian has degrees in arts and law from the University of NSW and is a Graduate of the Australian Institute of Company Directors.
 He spent 2006-2007 as a Visiting Fellow at the Taubman Centre at the John F Kennedy School of Government at Harvard University.

 Mr Siddle is the Chairman of Ramsay Health Care and a founding director.
 He joined the company in 1968, and possesses significant knowledge of the healthcare sector and the private hospital industry.

 He served as Deputy Chairman for 17 years before becoming Chairman in 2014.

-Mr Siddle also has decades of media experience in Australia and overseas, and is a director and former Deputy Chairman of Prime Media Group Limited, one of Australia’s largest regional television and radio operators, from April 1985 to November 2015.
+Mr Siddle also has decades of media experience in Australia and overseas, and was a director of Prime Media Group Limited, one of Australia’s largest regional television and radio operators, from April 1985 to November 2015.